rdtsc/codeeval-problem-statements/moderate/165-suggest-groups/readme.md

 <h3>Challenge Description:</h3>
 <p>
-    You may have noticed that a new feature was added to our web site &#x2013; <a href="/groups/">user groups</a>.
+    You may have noticed that a new feature was added to our web site &#x2013; user groups.
 So, this challenge is about joining groups.
 </p>
 <p>